 As well, lesser pains such as soreness in muscles after working out or straining are reduced.

 A 10 minute session prior to taking a set of stairs or short walk can completely eliminate pain which would normally result from these minor activities.
 This has actually been one of the most prominently reported beneficial effects.
 This is likely due to already injured people being very aware of their pain and the reduction that results.

-All saunas can relax your muscles and help get the toxins out.
+Both can relax your muscles and help get the toxins out of your body.
 The infrared is much different in that unlike the traditional sauna, it is not superheating the air that you are breathing.
 So your lungs are not being overworked by breathing in this hot 180+ degree air.

 As well, traditional heated air stops at the skin level.
 It promotes massive sweating but it does not penetrate into the tissues.
 Therefore far less toxins are released from tissues and fat cells.

 Infrared will promote sweat that has about 7 times the amount of toxins than steam produced sweat.
 It opens up the blood vessels and produces vasodilation..
 This is called passive aerobic exercise.
 Your heart begins pumping more blood, your heart rate goes up and your muscles begin to relax.
 Pain will reduce and blood pressure will go down as well.
 You can have all these benefits of sitting in a sauna in comfortable temperatures for 20 minutes a day.
 Nice, huh?

 Many people have contacted us over the past several years regarding improvements in their skin.
 They may have begun using heat therapy for arthritis or other problems.
 But the first thing they notice is an improvement in the softness of their skin.